An Overview of Close Your Public Limited Company

 Moreover, remember the following points:

-Documents Required for Filing an Application for Closing Public Limited Company
+Necessary Papers Required for Filing an Application for Closing Public Limited Company

 - Application Form: The Company that wants to close its Public Limited Company must file a closing application with the Registrar.
 Our experts will help you in filing the correct application.